Buy Bike Insurance in 60 Seconds⚡

 • Pollution Under Control Certificate (PUC) attested copy.

-• Valid Two-wheeler Insurance certificate attested copy*.
+• Valid two wheeler Insurance certificate attested copy*.

 • Address proof

-• Challan clearance from traffic police*
+• Challan clearance from the traffic police*

 • PAN card attested copy or form 60 & 61*